-3.1 Methodological Summary
+Methodological Summary

 The CEQ Assessment takes specific fiscal policy elements, programs, expenditures, or revenue collections - such as those described above - and allocates them to individuals and households appearing in a micro-level socio-economic survey.
-Once the allocations have been made, the CEQ analytical program consists of calculating different measures of poverty and impoverishment, inequality and progressiveness, and the amount of redistribution accomplished (inter alia) on the measures of income - or "Income Concepts" - that exclude ("pre-fiscal") and include ("post-fiscal") these fiscal policy elements.
-Figure 74 below summarizes the construction of these income concepts.
+Once the allocations are made, the CEQ analytical program consists of calculating different measures of poverty and impoverishment, inequality and progressiveness, and the amount of redistribution accomplished (inter alia) on the measures of income - or "income concepts" - that exclude ("pre-fiscal") and include ("post-fiscal") these fiscal policy elements.
+Figure 8 summarizes the construction of these income concepts.